kroma-network/kroma/specs/validations.md

 1. The `next_block_hash` (`bytes32`) is the next block hash for the block that is next to the `block_hash`.

+Starting from version 1, the height of the block where the output is submitted has been delayed by one.

 ## The L2 Output Oracle Contract

 L2 blocks are produced at a constant rate of `L2_BLOCK_TIME` (2 seconds).